Guangzongxing/Guangzongxing.github.io/content/publication/xing-2023-first/index.md

 ---
-title: First-principles prediction of phase transition of YCo 5 from self-consistent phonon calculations
+title: First-principles prediction of phase transition of YCo$_5$ from self-consistent phonon calculations
 authors:
 - Guangzong Xing